What's with these Li-Ions?

 Li-Ions can be recharged hundreds of times, hold their charge for months, are resistant to high and low temperatures, weigh less, are more friendly to the environment, and have no "memory effect".
 To learn more about the difference between lithium ion (Li-Ion) batteries and other chemistries, please go to my FAQ and scroll down to the section on batteries.

-I sell top-quality Li-Ions with covers carrying names of companies like Keeppower and Sofirn, who don't make batteries themselves.
-I don't sell "cheap" batteries which almost never live up to their specifications and can be downright dangerous.
+I sell top-quality Li-Ions branded with names like Keeppower and Sofirn, who don't make batteries themselves but take pride in selling the best cells at good prices.
+I don't sell "cheap" batteries because they almost never live up to their specifications and can be downright dangerous.
 You can compare many of the Li-Ions on the market for yourself here.

 These days I keep a variety of different sizes and capacities of Li-Ion, some of which are designed for regular powered torches (up to 1,000 lumens per battery) and others for high-powered lights, which are increasingly common.
 My own preference is to have two sets of batteries and rotate them, giving longer run-times and allowing you to recharge one set while using the other.